IndicoDataSolutions/indico-client-python/docs/_sources/review-intro.rst.txt

 COMPLETE - the review process is complete and final predictions are ready

-FAILED - the document was rejected in admin review
+FAILED - the document was rejected in admin review or encountered a failure during processing

 The 'retrieved' attribute of the submission object lets you know whether or not the submission result has already been processed (you manage this with the UpdateSubmission call, see below).